 In accordance with its rulemaking responsibilities related to the Dodd-Frank Act, the Securities and Exchange Commission has adopted a rule that requires annual disclosure of the ratio of the median Company employee's total annual compensation to the total annual compensation of the Company's principal executive officer.
-The Company's principal executive officer during 2022 was Roel Vestjens, President and Chief Executive Officer.
+The Company's principal executive officers during 2023 were Roel Vestjens, Former President and Chief Executive Officer, and Ashish Chand, President and Chief Executive Officer.

-Belden's median employee was determined by reviewing the cash compensation paid to all Belden employees worldwide, excluding certain de minimis jurisdictions under item 402(u) of Regulation S-K, but including Belden employees based in countries where the cost of living and average salaries in the market are substantially lower than the United States, from December 1, 2021 through November 30, 2022.
+Belden's median employee was determined by reviewing the cash compensation paid to all Belden employees worldwide. excluding certain de minimis jurisdictions under item 402(u) of Regulation S-K, but including Belden employees based in countries where the cost of living and average salaries in the market are substantially lower than the United States, from December 1, 2021 through November 30, 2022.
+Neither Belden's overall employee population nor its employee compensation arrangements changed materially in 2023 in a way that Belden believes would result in a significant change to its pay ratio disclosure.
+As a result, the same median employee identified by Belden in 2023 serves as the median employee for the purposes of the 2024 pay ratio disclosure.

-Once the median employee was identified, the calculation of annual total compensation for that median employee was determined in the same manner as the "Total Compensation" shown for Mr. Vestjens in the Summary Compensation Table contained herein.
-Compensation elements that were included in the annual total compensation for the median employee include: cash compensation received in 2022, matching payments related to Company retirement plans, and any other compensation received in 2022.
+Once the median employee was identified, the calculation of annual total compensation for that median employee was determined in the same manner as the "Total Compensation" shown for Mr. Vestjens and Dr. Chand in the Summary Compensation Table contained herein.
+Compensation elements that were included in the annual total compensation for the median employee include: cash compensation received in 2023, matching payments related to Company retirement plans, and any other compensation received in 2022.
 Belden's median employee was located in a jurisdiction other than the United States.
-As a result, his or her compensation was converted to US dollars based on the average exchange rate between the local currency and USD in 2022.
+As a result, his or her compensation was converted to US dollars based on the average exchange rate between the local currency and USD in 2023.

-The median total annual compensation of Belden associates, excluding Mr. Vestjens, in 2022 was \$39,532.45.
-As disclosed herein, Mr. Vestjens' total reported 2022 compensation was \$6,936,527.
-Accordingly, Mr. Vestjens reported 2022 compensation was approximately 175.46 times that of the median of the total annual compensation of all employees other than Mr. Vestjens.
+The median total annual compensation of Belden associates, excluding Mr. Vestjens and Dr. Chand, in 2023 was \$40,821.04.
+As disclosed herein, Mr. Vestjens' and Dr. Chand's total reported 2023 compensation was \$12,927,130.
+Accordingly, Belden's principal executive officers' reported 2023 compensation was approximately 316.68 times that of the median of the total annual compensation of all employees other than the principal executive officers.